News

 Common Checklist Items for Daily Inspections:

-• Visual Inspection of Hoist and Load Chain: Inspect chains for any signs of damage, twists, or excessive wear.
+• Visual Inspection of Hoist and Load Chain: Look for kinks, twists, rust, or excessive wear on the chain or rope.

-• Brake and Clutch Functionality: Test the brakes and clutches to ensure they can hold and control the load.
+• Brake and Clutch Functionality: Test brakes and clutches to ensure they engage smoothly and hold the load securely.

 Checklist for Frequent Inspections:

-• Load Brake Functionality: Confirm the load brake can hold the rated load without slipping.
+• Load Brake Functionality: Test the load brake under safe conditions to confirm it holds the rated capacity without slipping.

 Checklist for Periodic Inspections:

-• End Stops and Buffers: Inspect and test buffers to ensure cranes stop safely within designated areas.
+• End Stops and Buffers: Inspect and test stops to ensure controlled deceleration and prevention of overtravel.

-• Load-Limiting Devices: Test overload protection systems to confirm they activate at the designated load limit.
+• Load-Limiting Devices: Calibrate and verify that overload protection devices trigger at the correct load threshold.

-• Hydraulic and Pneumatic Systems: Evaluate hoses, seals, and connections for any leaks, replacing worn components.
+• Hydraulic and Pneumatic Systems: Check hoses, seals, valves, and actuators for leaks, wear, or pressure inconsistencies.

 Esane Maintenance Practices